Updated: Feb 10

 # 9 - The Iowa Gambling Task.

 This is hands down one of my favorite studies ever done because it is so interesting.
 And basically, how it works is, you have an experimenter and a subject.
 And the subject is instructed to draw from four decks of cards.
 But what the subject doesn’t know is that the decks aren’t random, they’re rigged.
-Each one of the cards either gives them money, or takes away money, but the subject has no idea about the rules of the game, they’re just trying to win as much money as possible.
+Each one of the cards either gives them money or takes away money, but the subject has no idea about the rules of the game, they’re just trying to win as much money as possible.

 At the very same time, the subject is hooked up to a GSR (a galvanic skin response) which measures tiny changes in the sweat glands of their skin, so it’s kind of like a lie detector.
 Now it usually, takes subjects around 20-30 cards to work out which decks are the most profitable decks, but here’s the kicker…

-What this means is that our physiology always always always plays a part in our decision making, even when we think it’s all top-down logic.
+What this means is that our physiology always, always, always plays a part in our decision making, even when we think it’s all top-down logic.

 # 10 - A revised modernized interpretation about the multiplicity of selves living inside your brain.

 In its simplest form, when you start to divide up the psyche, the most obvious division to make is that there is a Conscious Self and an Unconscious Self.
-From Nobel Laureate Daniel Kahneman, we’re introduced to the idea of the Remembering Self, which is to say that there’s a division of the unconscious that’s always focussed on the past and what happened, and when you consider its opposite you get the Future Self.
+From Nobel Laureate Daniel Kahneman, we’re introduced to the idea of the Remembering Self, which is to say that there’s a division of the unconscious that’s always focussed on the past and what happened, and when you consider its opposite you get the Prospective Self.

 A division of the unconscious that’s always focused on the future.

-The Future Self App.
+The Prospective Self App.

-I think we all know when were not living up to our full potential and perhaps when we’re giving in too much to our impulsive side, which leads us to the inevitable conclusion about what depression actually is.
+I think we all know when we're not living up to our full potential and perhaps when we’re giving in too much to our impulsive side, which leads us to the inevitable conclusion about what depression actually is.

 “Depression is your body’s way of telling you something is wrong.”